JonD07/HolisticFramework/README.md

 ```

 Please follow the setup instructions for each of these repositories.
+Note that you must build the Mission Planner.

 ### Running Framework
 Update `ORCHESTRATOR_PATH` in the `Run_Framework.py` script so that it points to the location of this repository in your file system.
 If you chose to clone the above repositories to a different location and in the root directory of this repository, then you will also need to update `mp_path`, `sim_path`, and `exp_path`.